pbailey/pbailey.github.io/_posts/2018-04-10-match3-intro.md

 2 - What were we trying to accomplish

+From a gamers perspective, add a cool new feature to Fishworld to increase user interest, and grow our revenue base.

-As discussed, out main issue was to get our old and new core technologies talking and working together to create a seamless experience for our users.
-There were several benefits of doing this:
+From the technical perspective, combine our old and new core technologies and create a seamless and entertaining experience for our users.

+The benefits of the approach were:

-  1. Solved the adding too much to the migration backlog issue
+  1. We minimized the effect on the migtration backlog

-  2. Allowed us to start proving our new technology by providing a customer (Shaun Pauley), and a specific deiverable.
+  2. The plan provided PTR with its first production ready customer (Shaun Pauley), and a specific deiverable for insertion into the live Fishworld game environment.

 3 - What were the technical challenges

-There we several things that were identifed as issues
+1. The Thor enginge supports several types of Animation, one needed to be decided upon for Match 3 - the winner in this case was ....
+Spine Animation

+2. Adding the new game functionality while ensuring the separation of the technologies used - this was accomplised by creating a bridge - calling out from Fishworld to HTML5 and bridging that to Emscripten (the technology that lets us complile Thor down to WebAssembly)

 How did we solve the technical problems
 Can we discuss them at a user decipherable level - I hope so...